 The Hellenic Telecommunications and Post Commission (EETT) is an independent authority with administrative and financial autonomy.
 It constitutes the National Regulatory Authority (NRA) for the electronic communications and postal services markets, in which it also exercises exclusively all the competences of a competition authority.
 EETT has been designated as the Digital Services Coordinator (DSC) of Greece, having also other competences related to digital markets.

-- EETT regulates, supervises and monitors:
+- regulates, supervises and monitors:

 - the electronic communications market, in which companies/operators of fixed and/or mobile services, wireless communications and the Internet are primarily active,